-F. HOUSING NEEDS
+F. Housing Needs

 Housing problems refer to overpayment, overcrowding, or substandard housing.
 Housing overpayment and overcrowding most often occur when a household cannot afford suitably sized and priced rental and ownership housing.
 In other cases, life changes (retirement, children moving back home, loss of job, etc.) can also cause housing problems.
 In these situations, a household can choose to either overpay for housing or double up with others into too small a unit to afford housing, which can result in overcrowding.
-Table 2-20Table 2-20Tab
+Table 2-20 and the information below show the prevalence of housing problems in Compton.

-As shown in Table 2-20Table 2-20Table 2-20 households of lower income categories are more likely to experience housing problems including cost burden compared to higher income categories.
+As shown in Table 2-20, households of lower income categories are more likely to experience housing problems including cost burden compared to higher income categories.
 Nearly 85% of extremely low income households experience one or more housing problem compared to 77.5% of very low income households, 54.1% of low income households, and 23.6% of moderate and above moderate income households.
 Renter-occupied households are also more likely to experience cost burden compared to owner-occupied households.

 Approximately 71% of renter households experience one or more housing problems compared to 51.5% of owner households.
 Large households, especially large households earning lower incomes, experience high rates of housing problems.
 Approximately 86.7% of large renter households ad 70% of large owner households experience one or more housing problem.
 Overcrowding is more likely to affect large households compared to other household types.